Creating an LLC operating agreement is important because how an LLC is governed is largely determined by the operating agreement.

 - Voting rules: The standard rule is that each member gets votes equal to his percentage interest.
 However, this can be altered if desired in the operating agreement.
 It can also include voting and non-voting interests.

 - Record-keeping requirements.
 Operating agreements should specify what records are to be kept and what the rights are of members and managers to review those records.

 - Transfer restrictions: It is common for LLC operating agreements to include limitations on transferring interests or management rights.
 The LLC operating agreement may require that transfers be approved by all members or a specific percentage of them, or it may require that existing members have first rights to match a third party offer for another member’s interests.

 These are just a few of the clauses which can be part of an LLC operating agreement.
 It is also important to consider how an LLC operating agreement will affect estate planning.

 The American Bar Association discussed the 2002 Tax Court opinion in Hackl v.
 Commissioner, which resulted in significant tax liability when the IRS successfully challenged annual exclusion gifts after the owner of an LLC gifted units of the family LLC to children and grandchildren.

 Provisions in the operating agreement which affected the Hackl decision included the patriarch of the family being appointed a lifetime manager with an 80 percent vote for approval, and the patriarch having sole discretion over distributions.
 Clauses included in the LLC should be carefully considered in light of Hackl if you are using an LLC for estate planning.

 Getting Legal Help with an LLC Operating Agreement

 Parman & Easterday can provide invaluable assistance with the drafting of an LLC operating agreement.
 To find out how an LLC operating agreement works or to learn more about estate planning, join us for a free seminar.
-You can also call us today at (405) 703-9987 or (913) 385-9400 or contact us online to find out more about how we can help.
+You can also call us today at (405) 703-9987 or contact us online to find out more about how we can help.